Related ToolsDatabricksPower BiTableauLookerGithub Copilot

 Power BI: Best for Budget-Conscious Teams

-Power BI is Microsoft’s answer to enterprise BI needs, and it’s remarkably accessible.
-The free tier is actually useful (unlike many “freemium” offerings), and the Pro tier at $14/user/month makes it the most affordable option for small to medium teams.
+Power BI is Microsoft’s enterprise BI platform, with a functional free tier (unlike many “freemium” offerings) and a $14 per user/month Pro tier - the most affordable option for small-to-medium teams.

 Rating: 4.4/5